Menu Close

 “They are increasingly opting for naturally nutritious foods to start the day.
 Breakfast trends come and go, but eggs remain at the top of the menu, and they are now being enjoyed alongside other healthier options as well as being recognised as an unbeatable nutrient-packed choice.”

 Despite all this transformation, the ritual of breakfast isn’t going anywhere.
 In fact, it’s booming.
-Two-thirds (66 percent) of Brits now eat breakfast daily, a notable leap from just 49 percent three years ago.
-More than half (55 percent) still swear by the old adage that breakfast is the most important meal of the day — they’re just swapping the sausages for smoothies.
+Around two-thirds (66) of Brits now eat breakfast daily, up from 49 three years ago.
+More than half (55) still swear by the old adage that breakfast is the most important meal of the day — they’re just swapping the sausages for smoothies.

 So while the British breakfast may no longer be swimming in beans and bacon fat, it’s far from extinct.
 It’s just dressed in activewear now, topped with flaxseed, and washed down with something almond-based.
 Welcome to Britain’s new breakfast club.